-The largest portions of the School's assets are cash (46%) and capital assets, net of depreciation (48%).
-Current liabilities consist of salaries and benefits payable and accounts payable at year end, and long term liabilities consist of capital leases payable described in a subsequent note.
-The long-term liabilities increased due to the inception of a capital lease for computers in the current year.
-The School reported an unrestricted net position balance of \$228,617.
+The largest portions of the School's assets are cash and cash equivalents (24%) and capital assets, net of depreciation (71%).
+Current liabilities consist of salaries and benefits payable and accounts payable.
+Long term liabilities consist of notes payable for the purchase of its School facility and a playground and equipment.
+The School reported an unrestricted net position balance of \$920,642.